Star9daisy/hep-paper-manager/README.md

 # HEP Paper Manager (HPM)

-HPM is a command-line tool that adds High Energy Physics (HEP) papers to a Notion database.
-It leverages the Inspire engine to source these academic papers, creating a streamlined process for HEP researchers.
+HPM is a command-line tool that helps adds Inspire literature to a Notion database.

-## Features
+It has features as following:
-- Fetch HEP papers via the Inspire engine.
+- Retrieve HEP papers by Inspire ID, or Arxiv ID, or DOI.
-- Directly add fetched papers to your Notion database.
+- Customizable paper template for creating pages in a Notion database.
 - Interactive CLI for easy setup and usage.

 ## Installation